 There are some major advantages to skiing outside of December-March.
-Fewer people means shorter lift queues, reservations for popular restaurants are easier to come by and ski schools have plenty of availability.
+Fewer people means shorter lift queues.
+Reservations for popular restaurants are easier to come by and ski schools have plenty of availability.
 Not to mention picture-perfect weather for long, warm lunches and post-ski drinks in the sunshine.
 You should find lower-priced lift passes too.
-Here are three of the best ski resorts for Easter.
+Here are our best ski resorts for Easter.

 Skiers looking for a late-season resort with plenty of snow cover and lots to do should head to Tignes and Val d’Isère.
-The skiing area goes up to 3,456m at the top of La Grande Motte glacier in the Espace Killy ski area, which the two resorts share.
-Combined, they give you 300km of high-altitude slopes and incredible glacier skiing for those with a bit of experience under their belt.
+The skiing area goes up to 3,456m at the top of La Grande Motte glacier in the Espace Killy ski area.
+Combined they give you 300km of high-altitude slopes and incredible glacier skiing for those with a bit of experience.
 They also offer plenty of practice lifts and natural links.
-Espace Killy stays open until early May, so it’s a snowsure spot for Easter.
+The Espace Killy stays open until early May, so it’s a snow-sure spot for Easter.

-There’s an expansive children’s area in Val d’Isère with a magic carpet lift, schools that take little ones from the age of four and a strict no-car policy in resort.
+There’s an expansive children’s area in Val d’Isère with a magic carpet lift.
+Ski schools take little ones from the age of four and there’s a strict no-car policy in resort.
 Off the slopes, you could take adventurous teens waterfall climbing and lake diving in Tignes.

 The highest major resort in Europe and one of the best places to ski at Easter, Val Thorens sits at a lofty 2,300m, with the highest lift reaching 3,200m.
 It gets some serious snow, even well into May.
-There are plenty of green runs across the Trois Vallées and savings on lift passes if you’re travelling with children.
+There are plenty of green runs across the Three Valleys ski area and savings on lift passes if you’re travelling with children.
 Little ones can learn the ropes on beginner slopes with magic carpet lifts, or while away the afternoons at Galerie Caron, an indoor fun park with trampolines, bouncy castles and swimming pools.

 The majority of accommodation in the resort is family-friendly too, with ski-in, ski-out apartments and hotels offering childcare.
 If you like to take your skiing at a leisurely pace, there are some tranquil spots for lunch on the mountain.
 You can try the buffet-style dining at Les Chalets du Thorens and local specialities and a sun terrace at Le Chalet de la Marine.